Bogomil-Stoyanov/Flirtter/README.md

   <img src="https://flirtter.bbsapps.eu/wp-content/uploads/2022/08/2.png" width="33%" />
   <img src="https://flirtter.bbsapps.eu/wp-content/uploads/2022/08/3.png" width="33%" />
 </p>
 Lean back, relax and just watch.
 Flirtter does the rest for you!No swiping or filling out questionnaires.Not just another dating app.
 It’s Flirtter.
+Micro facial expressions, emotions, and eyes.
+This is how Flirtter discovers what you like.
+The first impression is formed in 7 seconds, that is exactly how long you see your potential matches.
+Dating is for everyone.
+Easily chat with your matches and bring the game to the next level with Flirtter!